 Today, Portland’s original downtown is a bustling entertainment district, home to Portland's famous Saturday Market, Chinatown Museum and Lan Su Chinese Garden.

-Northwest Portland's trendy Slabtown neighborhood boasts walkable streets, plentiful shopping, coffee, restaurants and art galleries.
+Northwest Portland's trendy Slabtown neighborhood boasts walkable streets, plentiful shopping, coffee, restaurants and art galleries -everything you need can be found in this lively, friendly neighborhood.

 Portland’s compact, walkable downtown offers easy access to great food, green spaces, cultural offerings and tax-free shopping.
 Browse the city’s most diverse mix of retail brands, see a show and grab a bite at a food cart or fine restaurant.